 The deep state crumbling before your very eyes, if you can believe it or not.

-We have an update on Debbie Wasserman Schultz and that whole Imran and One issue, and there are new developments today.
+One other thing we're getting to today: we have an update on Debbie Wasserman Schultz and that whole Imran and Wan issue.

-Uh, he'll have a full report in the course of the program today.
+Luke Roziak, the investigative reporter that's doing the mainstream media's work again, he'll have a full report in the course of the program today.

-Now we're expecting a big monumental report from the inspector general.
+Now, we're expecting a big, monumental report from the Inspector General.

-And I'm pretty confident that that inspector general report, if America would ever take the time To read it based on the evidence of what we have now, uh, you're gonna see that Hannity was right, and people like Hannity and Sarah Carter was right, and Greg Jarrett was right,
+And I'm pretty confident that that Inspector General report, if America would ever take the time to read it based on the evidence of what we have now, you're going to see that Hannity was right, and people like Hannity and Sarah Carter was right, and Greg Jarrett was right, and Jay Seculo was right, and Tom Fitton was right, and Sebastian Gorker was right, and Michelle Malkin was right, and Rush Limbaugh was right, and the great one Mark Levin was right,

-It literally broke like a why do people break things at 9.58 every night?
+It literally broke like a why do people break things at 9:58 every night?

 It happened on Friday and it happened last night.